mollyocr/captionapp/README.md

 # chatter

-This is a simple web app that will display posted messages.
-Molly is making it as part of ClojureBridge.MN.
+This is a simple web app to post captions to a funny photo.
+Molly made it as part of ClojureBridge.MN.
 Huzzah!

 ## Prerequisites